luxzg/3CX-XAPI_examples/README.md

 # 2025-03-12
 - First upload!
 - Includes working scripts for `/xapi/v1/CallHistoryView` and `/xapi/v1/ReportCallLogData/Pbx.GetCallLogData()` endpoints
+# 2025-03-14
+- Added script for accessing `/xapi/v1/ReportAbandonedQueueCalls/Pbx.GetAbandonedQueueCallsData()`

+Note:
+- Aimed at 3CX V20 XAPI
 - Developed with the help of 3CX community!
 Thanks everyone! (links below to some helpful threads!)

-- Aimed at 3CX V20 XAPI
+# Usage

-Scripts are well commented and well layed out (IMHO).
+Scripts are generally well commented and well layed out (IMHO).

 Simply executing the .ps1 scripts will provide an error notice :
 `Error: Please provide the API key using '-key' parameter.
 To see complete help use '-help'.`